DenisFranchi1974/slider-future/readme.txt

 Author URI: https://franchiwebdesign.com/
 Plugin URI: https://sliderfuture.franchiwebdesign.com/
 Donate link: https://www.sandbox.paypal.com/donate/?hosted_button_id=APAP24BKNN6D2
-Tags: slider, gutenberg slider, post carousel, content slider, slider block Requires at least: 6.1
+Tags: slider, gutenberg slider, post carousel, content slider, responsive slider Requires at least: 6.1
 Tested up to: 6.8
-Stable tag: 1.0.2
+Stable tag: 1.0.5
 Requires PHP: 7.0
 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A lightweight, responsive Gutenberg slider block to display posts, images, or custom content with smooth animations and carousel options.
+Create responsive, animated Gutenberg sliders and carousels in seconds.
+Showcase posts, images, and WooCommerce products — no coding required.

 == Description ==

 https://youtu.be/C0r24aGISgo

 [Homepage](https://sliderfuture.franchiwebdesign.com/)  |  [Features](https://sliderfuture.franchiwebdesign.com/features/)  |  [Templates](https://sliderfuture.franchiwebdesign.com/templates/)

 **Slider Future** is a powerful and easy-to-use Gutenberg block plugin that allows you to create stunning sliders and carousels directly within the WordPress editor.
 Perfect for showcasing your latest posts, images, or any custom content with smooth animation effects and fully responsive design.

 #### Seamless Gutenberg Integration
 Create professional sliders and carousels directly within the Gutenberg editor.
 With no need for external page builders or plugins, you can integrate smoothly into your existing WordPress workflow.
 Build and manage everything from the same editor without compromising on flexibility or ease of use.